Can images help recognize entities? A study of the role of images for Multimodal NER: Experiment and analysis

+\paragraph{Disambiguation} Intuitively, visual information can help reduce ambiguity, especially for short sentences.
+Therefore, we investigate the impact of images on disambiguation.
+For entity \textit{e} with a set of labels \textit{k} in test set, if the size of the set \textit{k} is 1, this is considered as a non-ambiguous entity.
+Otherwise, if the size is more than 1, it is considered as an ambiguous entity.
+Due to the limitation of the data size, we only conduct experiments on the Twitter-2015 dataset.
+The results are shown in Table \ref{tab: analysis}.
+We observe that the models can perform better on non-ambiguous entities, and it seems they are not powerful enough to distinguish named entities with more than one label.
+From the table, we also find that the multimodal models are superior to unimodal models on ambiguous entities.
+We thus conclude that images can help in disambiguation.

-Here, we conduct experiment on the impact of images on generalization.
-For entity entity \textit{e} with label \textit{k}, seen and unseen named entities refer to the entities appear in the train set with label \textit{k} and does not appear in the train set with label \textit{k}, respectively.
-The results are shown in \ref{tab: analysis}.
-We observe that the models can achieve higher performances on the named entities that appear in the train set and the performances drop significantly on unseen named entities, showing that all improvement of incorporating images comes from seen named entities.
+\paragraph{Generalization} We analyze the impact of images on generalization by considering the mention overlap.
+We empirically investigate the model performance on seen and unseen named entities.
+For entity \textit{e} with a set of label \textit{k} in the test set, we define the seen and unseen entities as the entities that appeared in the training and the testing with label \textit{k}, respectively.
+The results are shown in Table \ref{tab: analysis}.
+We observe that the models can achieve higher performances on the named entities that previously appeared in the training.
+The performance drops significantly on unseen named entities, showing that the most improvement when incorporating images comes from seen named entities.
 We also find that the results of unimodal and multimodal models on unseen named entities are very close.
-We thus believe that incorporating images cannot improve the generalization power of NER models.
+We thus conclude that the existing methods are not sufficient to improve the model's generalization ability.